New York Child Custody

 What you need to know about Child Custody in New York CITY

-When a child custody case is brought to the New York court, the court will try to accommodate the best interest of the child and choose the environment that offers the most stability.
+When a case is brought to the New York court, the court will try to accommodate the best interest of the child and choose the environment that offers the most stability.

 Our experienced team of family law attorneys knows how contentious child custody cases can be.
 We also know that the best solution is usually a decision that is agreed upon by both parents and the child.
-By providing you with up-to-date legal knowledge and the best advice possible, your lawyer at Brian D. Perskin & Associates can make the custody decisions much easier for you and your family.
+Our child custody overview for you with up-to-date legal knowledge and the best advice possible, your lawyer at Brian D. Perskin & Associates can make the custody decisions much easier for you and your family.

 Child Custody Laws in New York